Metamorphosis: The Alien Factor: Plot

 The Talos Corporation, a scientific research facility located in New Jersey, is tasked with experimenting on mysterious alien tissue provided by the United States government.
-Dr. Michael Foster, his lover Dr. Nancy Kane, and their colleagues splice DNA from the tissue into laboratory animals, resulting in them mutating and becoming violent.
+Dr. Michael Foster and his lover Dr. Nancy Kane splice DNA from the tissue into laboratory animals, resulting in them mutating and becoming violent.
 While working on culturing the alien genes in a creature he named "Spot," Foster is bitten and infected with the DNA.
 Spot escapes into the building, and Foster falls ill.
+Over the following weeks, Foster undergoes a horrific, agonizing transformation while Kane and Dr. Elliot Stein search for a cure.
+They eventually devise a way to use "Agnes," an experimental particle accelerator, to reverse the infection.
+However, before they can do so, Foster completes his metamorphosis and is reborn as a grotesque creature.
+He escapes and kills Elliot, then also kills security guard John Griffen before disappearing.

-Talos executive Dr. Viallini meets with Kane and security officials Mitchell and Jarrett regarding the situation, which is worsening as Foster's infection causes him to undergo a horrific mutation.
-Kane advocates for keeping Foster alive and sedated in the hopes of finding a cure but Viallini favors having him put to death for the good of the company.
-Foster soon loses his humanity and fully succumbs to his infection, becoming a monstrous creature.
-The mutant Foster escapes from his restraints and kills his lab assistant Elliot and security guard John Griffen.
+Talos executive Dr. Viallini summons security officials Jarrett and Mitchell for a briefing on the situation.
+Kane advocates for keeping Foster alive so he can be cured, but Viallini believes he should be put to death for the good of the company.
+Meanwhile, Griffen's daughters Sherry and Kim become worried when they cannot reach him.
+They visit Talos with Sherry's boyfriend Brian, but Viallini lies to them, claiming Griffen never came into work.

-The next day, Griffen's daughters Kim and Sherry become worried when he does not return home and cannot be contacted.
-They visit Talos with Kim's boyfriend Brian, but Viallini lies to them about their father's activity.
-Suspicious, they sneak back into the building that night and discover that Griffen logged into work the previous night but never logged out.
-Mitchell and Jarrett catch Kim and Brian, but Foster appears, kills Jarrett and injures Brian.
+Suspicious, Sherry, Kim and Brian sneak back into Talos and discover proof of Viallini's deception.
+Mitchell and Jarrett catch Sherry and Brian, but Foster appears, kills Jarrett and injures Brian.
 Sherry and Kim are cornered by Foster in a laboratory and manage to briefly stun him by throwing a vial of acid at him.
-Viallini and Mitchell arrive with Kane and open fire on Foster, allowing Kim and Sherry to escape, but the two scientists are killed.
+Viallini, Mitchell and Kane arrive and open fire on Foster, allowing Kim and Sherry to escape with Mitchell, but the two scientists are killed.

-As the Talos building undergoes an automatic lockdown, Mitchell guides Kim and Sherry to a chamber where an experimental particle accelerator has been constructed, planning to use the device to destroy the creature.
-Sherry and Mitchell lure Foster beneath the accelerator's generator; he attacks them both, but Kim fires the beam before he can kill them.
+As the Talos building undergoes an automatic lockdown, Mitchell guides Kim and Sherry to Agnes's chamber, intending to carry out Kane's plan to cure Foster.
+Kim and Mitchell lure Foster beneath the accelerator's generator; he attacks them both, but Sherry fires the beam before he can kill them.
 The radiation painfully reverses Foster's mutation, transforming him back into his human self.
 Mitchell reloads his gun and prepares to execute Foster, but Foster begins laughing in an inhuman way as his face deforms, and his mutant form's head rips from his mouth.
 Reverting back into the monster, Foster violently attacks and kills Mitchell by swallowing him.
-He then attempts to destroy the accelerator, but Kim lowers the generator to pin him against the floor before firing the beam again, annihilating Foster once and for all.
+He then attempts to destroy the accelerator, but Sherry lowers the generator to pin him against the floor before firing the beam again, annihilating Foster once and for all.

 With the crisis seemingly over, Kim and Sherry discover Brian is still alive.
 However, before the three can leave the Talos building, they encounter Spot, who has significantly matured.
 Spot escapes through the ceiling and bursts from the roof of the building, having grown to a gigantic size, and roars in triumph at its freedom.